 Starting a business is not an easy task, but it can be very rewarding if you play your cards rights.
 Set realistic goals, prepare for emergencies, and create a marketing plan to increase your chances of success.

-As long as you remain focused and motivated, you will be able to achieve your goals as a first-time business owner.
+As long as you remain focused and motivated, you will be able to achieve your goals as a new business owner.